-Functional human resource development and sustainable social security services constitute the ultimate goal of any waqf-based microfinance initiative (Widiyanto and Ismail, 2010; Walters, 2012; Aslam, 2013; Molla and Uddin, 2013; Haneef et al., 2014; Ali, 2014; Obaidullah and Shirazi, 2014; Iman & Sabit, 2014; Alpay and Haneef, 2015; Haneef et al., 2015; Shirazi et al., 2015; Usman and Tasmim, 2016).
-Therefore, as illustrated in Figure 8, to achieve its ultimate goal, the proposed WIMIM should embark on executing the following functions:
+Poverty alleviation, human resource development and social security constitute the ultimate goal of waqf-based Islamic microfinance scheme (Widiyanto and Ismail, 2010; Walters, 2012; Aslam, 2013; Molla and Uddin, 2013; Haneef et al., 2014; Ali, 2014; Obaidullah and Shirazi, 2014; Iman and Sabit, 2014; Alpay and Haneef, 2015; Haneef et al., 2015; Shirazi et al., 2015; Usman and Tasmim, 2016).
+Therefore, as shown in Figure 10.3 below, this Study suggests that the proposed WIMIM should embark on carrying out the following functions:

-- ✓ Mobilization of various waqf funds from individuals, groups, governments and corporate organizations. - ✓ Organizing and financing vocational courses and skill-acquisition training programs for vibrant capacity-building of the poor. - ✓ Disbursement of revolving loans to the economically-active poor for investment in profitable enterprises in order to make them self-reliant.

-- ✓ Liquidation and/or revitalization of dormant waqf assets for optimum utilization of their corpuses - ✓ Provision of basic social security services to the poor that are economically inactive on the ground of old age, sickness, physical and mental invalidity. - ✓ Provision of emergency relief aid to the victims of flood, fire, drought, insurgency or acts of terrorism.
+- Mobilization of various waqf funds from individual, group and corporate donors. - Disbursement of revolving loans to the economically-active poor to embark on profitable enterprises for self-reliance. - Liquidation or revitalization of dormant waqf assets for optimum utilization - Provision of basic social security services to the poor that are economically inactive on the ground of old age, sickness, physical and mental invalidity. - Provision of emergency relief aid to the victims of flood, fire, drought, insurgency or acts of terrorism.

-Figure 8: Functions of the proposed WIMIM
+Figure 10.3: Functions of the proposed WIMIM